KLKN: Move to Lincoln

 The search for a studio location continued into November as the company sought an existing site with appropriate satellite visibility to receive programming; new KLKN call letters were given to channel 8, and the Albion replacement facility on channel 24 received the call letters KLKE (as it was located near Elgin).
-The launch was further delayed when it was discovered that a 10 ft section was missing at the 190 ft level when the tower had already been built up to 620 ft.
+The launch was further delayed when it was discovered that a 10 ft section, intended to be installed at the 190 ft level, was skipped—when the tower had already been built up to 620 ft.

-KLKE began broadcasting on March 30, 1996.
+KLKN began broadcasting on March 30, 1996.
 On April 1, cable subscribers in Lincoln began viewing KLKN on the Lincoln Cablevision system, but it was not until May 20 that the transmitter facility was activated.
-(KLKE was shuttered by Citadel on March 2, 2003, with the company citing the high costs of digital television conversion for the facility.)
 The station expanded news production modestly in the ensuing years.
 When it began in 1996, it produced 6 and 10 p.m. news programs with a newsroom staff of 16.
 By 2000, the staff had grown to 21, and KLKN was airing additional early evening, morning, and midday newscasts.
 While ratings comparisons with KOLN/KGIN were difficult given that the latter station serves a much larger area (which for ABC programs is split between NTV and KLKN), within a year, it had achieved 10 percent of the news audience in Lincoln, comparable to the Omaha stations and increasing the share of Lincoln TV viewers watching local news programs originating in Lincoln.

 KLKN's digital signal signed on August 31, 2002, operating on UHF channel 31 until the end of the station's analog broadcasts on June 12, 2009.
 It was the first digital television station in Nebraska.
+However, KLKE was shuttered by Citadel on March 2, 2003, with the company citing the high costs of digital television conversion for the Albion facility.
 After the digital transition, KLKN opted to continue broadcasting on channel 8.

 Standard Media ownership

-After Citadel attempted to sell its television properties in 2000, and after the 2014 sale of three of the five major Citadel properties to Nexstar Broadcasting Group, Citadel exited broadcasting by selling KLKN and WLNE-TV, serving Providence, Rhode Island, to Standard Media for $83 million.
+After Citadel attempted to sell its television properties in 2000, and after the 2014 sale of three of the five major Citadel properties to Nexstar Broadcasting Group, Citadel sold its last two ABC affiliates—KLKN and WLNE-TV, serving Providence, Rhode Island—to Standard Media for $83 million.
 Its leader, former Young Broadcasting and Media General executive Deb McDermott, had begun her career in Lincoln at KOLN.
 The sale was completed on September 5.

 In February 2022, Standard Media's owner, Standard General, announced that KLKN would be sold to Cox Media Group as part of a transaction that would allow Standard General to purchase broadcast group Tegna.
-The deal is awaiting FCC approval.
+The deal never received FCC approval and was terminated on May 22, 2023.

+Pending sale to Rincon Broadcasting Group

+On September 22, 2025, it was announced that Rincon Broadcasting Group would be buying KLKN along with the other stations owned by Standard Media for $50 million, pending FCC approval.